-Matches feature two teams meeting face-to-face.
-Each team can be composed of three to five members in any one match.
-The team members must be selected and seated at the table before the moderator opens the match.
+Matches feature two squads meeting face-to-face.
+Each squad is composed of 3-5 people representing a team.
+Each team must select its squad, and the squad must be seated at the table, before the moderator opens the match.
 Moderators “run the room.”
 They keep time and move the match through its various components while ensuring that all participants and spectators comply with the rules.

 Each match will begin with a coin toss, either with a physical coin or the use of a coin flip application.
 The team that wins the coin toss may elect to present first (and thereby be designated ‘Team A’) or to have the other team present first (in which case the team that wins the toss is designated ‘Team B’).

-To open the first half of the match, copies of the first case–to be drawn randomly from the case set by the moderator–and accompanying questions will be distributed to the judges and teams.
+To open the first half of the match, copies of the first case and accompanying questions will be distributed to the judges and teams.
 The moderator will then read the case number, title, and questions.
 Neither judges nor the teams will know in advance which case will be presented or which questions will be asked.

 Team A will have up to two minutes to confer, after which any member(s) of Team A may speak for up to six minutes (total) in response to the moderator’s questions.
 This is known as the Presentation Period.
 Team A must address and answer the moderator’s question during the Presentation Period.